jonlpersson/ed-latimore/site/_products/mug-auction.md

   hero_type: product
   image: /assets/images/products/auction-thumbnail.png
   heading: Get my Coffee So Black ("Auction”) mug
+  text: >-
-  text: "This sturdy ceramic mug bears my iconic “Coffee So Black” mark on the front, paired with one of my popular Twitter jokes on the back: “Coffee so black you can only buy it at auction,” liked and retweeted by thousands.
-The mug has a glossy finish and the print retains its quality even when dishwashed and microwaved."
+    This sturdy ceramic mug bears my iconic “Coffee So Black” mark on the front, paired with one of my popular Twitter jokes on the back: “Coffee so black you can only buy it at auction,” liked and retweeted by thousands.
+The mug has a glossy finish and the print retains its quality even when dishwashed and microwaved.
 page_blocks:
   - _id: block_rich_text
     alignment: center